Computer Science Degrees (MS and PhD)

 - Computational science

 These core competencies support research applications in areas such as bioinformatics, visualization & data science, computer security & forensics, human-computer interactions, robotics, and high performance computing.
 Faculty, research assistants, thesis students, and dissertation students participate in a wide variety of research projects.
 Many research projects are multi-disciplinary or multi-specialty in nature.

-The Master of Science in Cyber Security and Operations (MS CYSO) is designed for students who wish to help met the challenges posed by increasing cyber-threats.
-The Cyber Defense concentration will focus on those aspects of cyber security needed to prepare an enterprise level system to protect itself, while the Cyber Operations concentration will focus on those aspects of cyber security that are needed to operate in the cyber domain.
+The Master of Science in Cyber Security and Operations (MS CYSO) is designed for students who wish to help meet the challenges posed by increasing cyber-threats.
 Using a multidisciplinary approach, the program is designed to provide students with a focused education within a broad analytical framework for evaluating, understanding, and solving cyber security problems.
-Either concentration will allow a thesis or non-thesis option.
+The program allows either a thesis or non-thesis option.

 All of the CSE degrees are offered online; see the admissions page for any specific requirements for online students.
 CSE courses are generally offered synchronously during the same time at their on-campus equivalent; asynchronous classes are indicated during registration.